strata-mvc/strata/docs/controllers.md

 ## On scopes and custom templating

 Because the MVC is triggered by a Wordpress event, you may run into cases were the controller's view variables are no longer instanciated.
 It is the case with shortcode assignments and some callbacks.
-This is because Wordpress' initiation event and the ones executing the shortcodes are in different scopes.
+This is because Wordpress' initiation event and the ones executing the shortcodes are in different PHP scopes.

 The reference to the current controller is retained but the view vars cannot be automatically declared.
 You can however fetch them using `$this->viewVars['varname']`.